 While most CAD users are familiar with Dynamic Blocks in AutoCAD®, this article explores Parametric Blocks in BricsCAD.
-See how to create and modify them, learn the benefits, and find out how they are quite different than Dynamic Blocks in AutoCAD.
-Discover why BricsCAD Parametric Blocks are the most flexible CAD blocks that you can use.
+See how to create and modify them, learn the benefits, and learn how they differ from Dynamic Blocks in AutoCAD.
+Discover why BricsCAD Parametric Blocks are the most flexible CAD blocks you can use.

 What are Parametric Blocks?

-Parametric blocks are blocks which contain not only pure geometry, but also some metadata.
-This metadata effects the geometry of the block - for example the size, or dimension of the geometry - and its visibility.
-All versions of BricsCAD (Lite, Pro, & Ultimate) include the tools need to create custom Parametric Blocks.
+Parametric blocks contain not only pure geometry but also some metadata.
+This metadata affects the geometry of the block - for example, the size or dimension of the geometry - and its visibility.
+All versions of BricsCAD (Lite, Pro, & Ultimate) include the tools needed to create custom Parametric Blocks.

 The metadata controls the way the components of the block behave.
-What this means, is that the size and appearance of a parametric block can be modified without editing the block definition itself.
+This means that the size and appearance of a parametric block can be modified without editing the block definition itself.

 How to Create Parametric Blocks?

-Working in a drafting workspace - the geometry for this example, contains the entities representing three distinct configurations of a door.
+Working in a drafting workspace - for this example, the geometry contains the entities representing three distinct door configurations.
 These configurations are considered the different visibility states.

 Select the visibility states panel.
-There are currently no visibility parameters defined - and no states present, because there are no parameters currently defined.
+There are currently no visibility parameters defined - and no states present, because no parameters are currently defined.

 To create a new visibility parameter, select the blue circle with a “plus in it” at the bottom right of the panel.
 It gives the visibility state parameter a default name.
 In this example, it is named “SWING.”

-Define the different states, or visibility options, by first selecting ADD STATE.
+Define the different states or visibility options by selecting ADD STATE.
 Next, name the state for the open door – in this example, it is named OPEN.

-Next select the full 90-degree Open Arc, and the vertical line of the door.
-Together these represent the full open door.
+Next, select the complete 90-degree Open Arc and the vertical line of the door.
+Together, these represent the full open door.